• Home

 Background

 Synesthesia and multi-sensory integration both deal with aspects of perception and our senses.
-Our lab is interested in how these two topics influence our ability to learn/succeed in educational environments (like school), and how they interact with other cognitive functions, like working memory.
+Our lab was interested in how these two topics influence our ability to learn/succeed in educational environments (like school), and how they interact with other cognitive functions, like working memory.

 Perception is our ability to recognize that we are experiencing something through our senses